vaeth/bookmarkdupes/README.md

   browser with folder names separated by the null character.
-  For instance, if you have in "Bookmark Menu" a folder "Collection" which contains your bookmark "Example", the bookmark's name becomes "BookmarkMenu\0Collection\0Example" (where \0 denotes the null character which can be matched by the regular expression with \0 or \x00).
+  For instance, if you have in "Bookmark Menu" a folder "Collection" which contains your bookmark "Example", the bookmark's name becomes "Bookmark Menu\0Collection\0Example" (where \0 denotes the null character which can be matched by the regular expression with \0 or \x00).
-- The bookmark's url refers to the bookmark url (protocol and domain name being transformed to lower case) after possible modifications by previous modifier rules.
+- The bookmark's url refers to the bookmark url after possible modifications by previous modifier rules.

 If a filter rule applies, the corresponding bookmark is ignored, i.e., it will not be considered as a duplicate and will neither appear in the